Melbourne · vehicle pavements

 Herringbone driveway paving in Melbourne residential property

-• Movement — Tracking forces try to push courses sideways; bond lines and restraint detail matter more than on decorative foot traffic areas.
+• Movement — Steering tries to push pavers sideways; bond lines and edge detail matter more than on a decorative path.

 • Drainage requirements — Sheet flow must clear garage thresholds, letterboxes and neighbouring properties; low spots show up quickly under headlights after rain.